LukBude/storefront-backend/README.md

    "docker-compose up". \
    &#8594; This command will create two docker containers, which run a PostgreSQL database each.
-Open the docker-compose.yml for more information about the databases, such as the respective database name and the username and password combination required to connect to it.
+Open the docker-compose.yml for more information about the databases, such as the respective database name and the username and password combination required to connect to it, as well as the ports the docker containers are exposing.
    Notice that only one of the databases holds the data, which the storefront API works with.
 The other database exists for test purposes only.
 3. You will now have to create a .env file inside the root folder of the storefront-backend repository.
 This file contains important information about both the database and encryption.
 Make sure to include the following entries inside the .env file: \